Deep Ecology in the Himalayas:

 It is important to leave our daily lives behind for a magical spell even if it is for an hour or a weekend.
 One never knows what one would find.
 Surprises open our hearts, eloquently reminding us of the amazing beauty and resiliency of the wild.
 Even when we return to work, the feeling lingers that we are connected to the great web of life, that we are held by it and cared for.

 Building relationships is rooted in the idea of radical interconnectivity.
 We are a part of the natural world, and our health is tied together with those of the creatures, plants, natural systems, and rhythms of the specific places around us.
 Humans belong to eco-systems, we depend on habitats, we inhabit watersheds – there is no separation between us and the land.
+In fact, we seem to have forgotten where we came from and where we wish to return in our souls.

 What does it mean to have a real relationship with the land?
 It means we can trust in the authority of our own experience.
 Building a relationship is a powerful source of knowledge and wisdom especially in a culture that tells us to deny our own agency and to defer to experts.
 It also requires engagement, actively seeking to deepen our relationships.
 Trusting the authority of our own experience doesn’t mean we need to be content with what little we have.
 It is a lifelong journey of learning, unlearning, and play.